-I gave his hand another light squeeze and soon we were at 114th Street and entering his Columbia apartment-building.
+I gave his hand another light squeeze and soon we were at 114th and entering his Columbia apartment-building.
 When he closed his door, he turned.
-I saw lust and I’m pretty sure he saw the same.
+I saw lust and I am pretty sure he saw lust.
 In a moment, our tongues were crashing.
-I ran fingers through his slight beard, with his right hand pulling me closer to his mouth.
+I ran fingers through his slight beard, with his right hand pulling my head closer.
 When we came up for air, we took off our coats and tossed them on the floor.
-Alex reached and pulled my sweater and shirt together over my head, and I did the same to his.
+Alex reached and pulled my sweater and shirt over my head, and I did the same to his.
 He closed the shades and turned on a light.

 We again kissed, but this was briefer as I felt his hands on my belt.
 I kicked off my shoes and backed away so I could get rid of my pants and socks.
-He was doing the same.
+He did the same.
 I could see his erection through his underwear, and he could see mine.
-Only a moment of hesitation and our underwear was off and we were kissing yet again, our dicks hard and lightly banging against each other.
+Only a moment of hesitation and our underwear was off, and we were kissing yet again, our dicks hard and lightly banging against each other.

 “I don’t want to fucking take it easy.”

 “Believe me.
 It is worth it.
 Patience is a virtue.”

 He pushed me to his side and arose.

 “Back,” and I lay where he had been.
 Sitting on the side of the bed near my calves, he placed his left hand on my dick.
 It jolted as if fifty-thousand volts shot through it.
 Or through “him.”
 He was a separate body, living and excited.
 Alex started pumping, all the while looking down at me with a devilish smile.